GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 </figure>

-Another fact that arguably is more useful to know and that you might not be aware of is that in arcade mode the game can be played with a gamepad.
+Another fact that arguably is more useful to know and that you might not be aware of is that in arcade mode you can play the game with a gamepad.
 Gamepad support was added roughly one year ago as of the time of this writing in a [commit](https://github.com/chromium/chromium/commit/fcafd36b23c535e307da4213b7d639f8c13b8da2) by [Reilly Grant](https://github.com/reillyeon).